SebastianEdwards/collection-json/README.md

 # CollectionJSON

-A lightweight gem to easily build response objects with a MIME type of 'application/vnd.collection+json'.
+A lightweight gem to easily build and parse response objects with a MIME type of 'application/vnd.collection+json'.

 Read http://amundsen.com/media-types/collection/ for more information about this